gintonicai/documentation/mvp/inference-subchain-guide/getting-started.md

 Before you start firing off API requests, make sure you've got these basics covered:

-1. **Gintonic Account**: If you haven't already, sign up at [console.gintonic.ai](https://console.gintonic.ai/).
+1. **gintonic Account**: If you haven't already, sign up at [console.gintonic.ai](https://console.gintonic.ai/).
 It's quick, painless, and free to create an account.
 2. **API Key**: You'll need this to authenticate your requests.
 Here's how to get one:
-   * Log into your Gintonic account
+   * Log into your gintonic account
    * Navigate to the 'API Keys' section
    * Click 'Generate New Key'
    * Copy and save your key somewhere safe.
 We'll only show it to you once!
 3. **Wallet Setup**: You'll need a blockchain wallet to handle transactions on the platform.
    * We recommend using MetaMask.
 If you don't have it, grab it from [metamask.io](https://metamask.io/)
-   * Once installed, connect your wallet to the Gintonic platform
+   * Once installed, connect your wallet to the gintonic platform
 4. **GIN Tokens**: Make sure you have some GIN tokens in your wallet.
 These are used to pay for inference requests.

 ### System Requirements